Work-based undergraduate (3 years)

 Assessments

 You’ll need to successfully complete both operational and academic assessments before being awarded a degree and becoming a fully-fledged police officer.
-All assessments have been specifically designed to test the skills, knowledge and qualities required to be an officer.
+All assessments have been specifically designed to develop the skills, knowledge and qualities required to be an officer.

 Operational Competence Portfolio